top of page

 THE PATH TO/OF PURPOSE:

-• Finding it (or rather acknowledging your personal code or key to overall fulfillment)
+• Finding it (or rather acknowledging your personal theme(s) to overall fulfillment)

 • Finding meaning within it